2021 FAQ Update

 How do I find my ride details?

-The full details of your ride will ONLY be made available after you register.
-These details need to be secure to ensure that only registered members have access.
+The full details of your ride will be made available after you register.
+These details need to be secure to ensure that only registered members have access to important ride information.
 If these details are shared publicly, it can put the ride at risk of being shut down.
 We need all riders to be registered.

 You can check out any updated ride details from within your Rider Dashboard.